Skip to content

 Grade: A+

-This is the percentage of patients demonstrating symptoms of depression.
-Higher levels of depression could be an indicator lower quality care.
+This tells you the percentage of residents who are demonstrating symptoms of depression.
+High rates of depression could imply a lower level of care.

 Appropriate Vaccine Usage